ByCGS1999/GoldEngine/README.md

     MacOS [] ^ same</br>
     Android [] - if you want to make a game for android with this you must be drunk or smth tbh.</br>

-About Projects:
+About Projects:</br>
-    GoldEngine-Internal -> Entire game engine, from window management to low level asset management.
+    GoldEngine-Internal -> Entire game engine, from window management to low level asset management.</br>
     GoldEngine-Editor -> Example of scripts using the Scripting API.
-(Docs might come soon, idk.)
+(Docs might come soon, idk.)</br>